What is a “True” Elephant Sanctuary?

 Global Sanctuary for Elephants (GSE) – Brazil

 Global Sanctuary for Elephant’s (GSE) pilot project is Elephant Sanctuary Brazil.
 GSE was founded by elephant experts Dr. Joyce Poole and Scott Blais.
 Dedicated to the development of international elephant sanctuaries, Scott and his wife, Kat Blais, opened the first-phase sanctuary on 2800 acres of land.
-Their first two elephants — Maia and Guida — arrived in October 2016, and their transition to new life is well underway.
+Their first two elephants — Maia and Guida — arrived in October 2016.
 A third Asian elephant, Rana, joined the herd in December, 2018, and lovely Guida passed away in 2019.
 Maia and Rana were joined by a new herd mate in October, 2019, the beautiful Ramba, who was the last circus elephant in Chile.
 In November, 2019, Asian elephant Lady joined the herd at GSE from a zoo in Brazil.
 Recently, Asian elephants Pocha and Guillemina joined the growing herd.
 Ramba and Pocha have passed.
 The sanctuary is actively pursuing African elephants from a zoo in Argentina.